 The preliminary results from the HOPE DFE outcome evaluation may not capture the full impact of the HOPE program.
 If anything, the HOPE model standardizes, to the extent possible, how probation should be administered.
 At the present time, there is little uniformity on how probation is implemented across jurisdictions.

 The HOPE demonstration field experiment will produce comprehensive process, cost and outcome findings and should reveal the conditions necessary to reproduce the results originally found in Hawaii.
-NIJ will integrate the final results from the HOPE DFE into its larger portfolio of research on HOPE and other similar types of programs.
-The results will provide community corrections practitioners’ insight into promising practices that would reduce probation violations and recidivism.
-It will also suggest to policymakers how they can best adapt promising programs from other jurisdictions.
+NIJ has published the results of the multisite evaluation of HOPE.
+Learn more in the article Rigorous Multi-Site Evaluation Finds HOPE Probation Model Offers No Advantage Over Conventional Probation in Four Study Sites.
+The results provide community corrections practitioners’ insight into promising practices that would reduce probation violations and recidivism.
+It also suggests to policymakers how they can best adapt promising programs from other jurisdictions.

 [note 1] Lattimore, P., MacKenzie, D., Zajac, G., Dawes, D., Arsenault, E., & Tueller, S. (2016).
 Outcome findings from the HOPE demonstration field experiment: Is swift, certain, and fair an effective supervision strategy?
 Criminology & Public Policy, 15(4), 1103–1141.

 [note 2] Hawken, A., & Kleiman, M. (2009).
 Managing drug-involved probationers with swift and certain sanctions: Evaluating Hawaii’s HOPE (Report No. 229023).
 Washington, DC: Office of Justice Programs.